School Inclusion Support

 • We collaborate with the school team and families to align goals, accommodations, and data collection.

-• A BCBA oversees programming; SLP and OT provide consultation when communication or sensory-motor needs arise.
+• A Registered Behaviour Analyst (RBA) oversees programming; SLP and OT provide consultation when communication or sensory-motor needs arise.

 • 1) Complimentary intake